charles-e/bh-safecoin-prog-lib/docs/src/stake-pool.md

 Users can start depositing their activated stakes into the stake pool, as long as they are delegated to the same vote account, which was `FYQB64aEzSmECvnG8RVvdAXBxRnzrLvcA3R22aGH2hUN` in this example.
-You can also double-check that at any time using the Solana command-line utility.
+You can also double-check that at any time using the Safecoin command-line utility.

 ```sh
 $ solana stake-account FYQB64aEzSmECvnG8RVvdAXBxRnzrLvcA3R22aGH2hUN